vswanlund/vswanlund.github.io/tag-mobile-sdks/android/workflows.md

 * Product
 * Basket
 * Campaign
+* Act

 <br />

 # Determine the Workflow Type

-1. Use the WorkflowType `asXyzWorkflow` methods to convert the generic workflow object to the correct workflow subclass:
+1. Use the `WorkflowType.asXyzWorkflow` methods to convert the generic workflow object to the correct workflow subclass:

     <pre>switch (workflow.getWorkflowType()) {
      case PRODUCT: